About Us

 • Obtain baseline information on rates of deposition of beachcast birds and mammals:

-Trained volunteers identify and quantify all dead birds and mammals on sandy beaches along the central California coastline, between San Mateo/Santa Cruz County line and Santa Barbara.
+Trained volunteers identify and quantify all dead birds and mammals on sandy beaches along the central and southern California coastline, between the San Mateo/Santa Cruz County line and San Diego.
 Beach surveys are conducted monthly at most locations and 2 times per month at selected beaches.
-These data provide a baseline for deposition rates along the CA coast during all seasons.
+These data provide a baseline for deposition rates along the California coast during all seasons.

 • Assess causes of seabird and marine mammal mortality: